One challenge many of us face when learning sign language is finding others to practice with.

 Beyond the Basics

-Like I had mentioned earlier, I wholeheartedly want to offer this service to everyone for free for as long as possible, so if you would like to help support these types of programs to continue in the future, please feel free to visit our Patreon page.
+As mentioned earlier, we wholeheartedly want to offer this service to everyone for free for as long as possible, so if you would like to help support these types of programs to continue in the future, please feel free to visit our Patreon page.

 As an added bonus, replay’s of the learning tips and Q&As from these sessions are made available to all patron’s for later viewing.
 To learn more about other Patreon benefits such as exclusive videos, classes, workshops, and access to our private Facebook group, you can visit our page here.